fjvallarino/monomer/tasks.md

       - Maybe have two versions of add?
 Two versions of render?
     - When adding image, on failure remove the least used image and retry
       - https://hackage.haskell.org/package/lrucache
+  - Active state not working correctly (click button and drag outside)

 - Pending
   - Add header in all files, indicating license and documenting what the module does